 Some Android devices include drivers for our device, however each device maker includes different drivers.
 Unlike Windows, Mac, or Linux, users cannot install any device driver to Android.
-If the Android device doesn’t have pre-installed device driver for the chip set AX88772, this adapter cannot work.
+If the Android device does not have a pre-installed device driver for the AX88772 chip set, this adapter cannot work.

 Q. What do the green and amber LEDs on the Plugable USB2-E100 indicate?

 A. The green power LED on the Plugable USB2-E100 is an indication that the Ethernet cable plugged into the adapter is live and it stays steady as long as the live cable is plugged in.
 The blinking amber link LED is an indications that data is transferring through the adapter.

 Both these LEDs will not light up when:

 1) The adapter is not receiving enough power because it is plugged into a port that does not provide the required 500mA of power

 2) The drivers for the adapter have not installed properly or is corrupted

 3) The Ethernet Cable plugged in is not live or is faulty

 4) The adapter has failed